 GDP is an important element in the supply chain management of pharmaceutical starting materials.
 Several incidents in the past were caused by a lack of supply chain security and inappropriate handling of pharmaceutical excipients.
-This has moved regulators, users, manufacturers and distributors to take action.
+This has motivated regulators and the IPEC Federation (users, manufacturers and distributors of pharmaceutical excipients) to take action.

-In 2003 the WHO published its guideline on Good Trade and Distribution Practice for Pharmaceutical Starting Materials (GTDP), the scope of which covered both active pharmaceutical ingredients and excipients.
+The World Health Organization (WHO) published its guideline on Good Trade and Distribution Practice for Pharmaceutical Starting Materials (GTDP) in 2003, the scope of which covered both active pharmaceutical ingredients (APIs) and excipients.
 The WHO GTDP document provided the general principles to ensure good practices in the pharmaceutical starting materials supply chain.
-As an explanatory document focusing on pharmaceutical excipients IPEC published its Good Distribution Practices Guide for Pharmaceutical Excipients, in 2006.
-The revision of the WHO GTDP guide in 2016 [1] prompted an update of this document.
+As an explanatory document focusing on pharmaceutical excipients, IPEC first published its Good Distribution Practices Guide for Pharmaceutical Excipients, in 2006.
+The first revision of this guide was in 2017 and was prompted by the revision of the WHO Good Trade and Distribution Practices for Pharmaceutical Starting Materials" [1].
+This second, 2024 revision, was prompted by the current regulatory developments in GMPs and GDPs for excipients.

 This IPEC Federation document offers a practical approach with examples that provide guidance on the application of the WHO GTDP principles.
-Where GMP relevant activities are described, reference to The IPEC-PQG GMP Guide [2] and other publications and standards, such as the EXCiPACT GMP and GDP standards (2012) [3] and NSF/IPEC/ANSI 363-2016 Good Manufacturing Practice (GMP) for Pharmaceutical Excipients Standard [6], are made in order to maintain consistency.
+Where GMP relevant activities are described, references to The Joint Good Manufacturing Guide for Pharmaceutical Excipients (2022) (IPEC PQG GMP) [3] and other publications and standards, such as the EXCiPACT® Certification Standards for Pharmaceutical Excipient Suppliers [4] and NSF/IPEC/ANSI 363 - Good Manufacturing Practice (GMP) for Pharmaceutical Excipients [5], are made in order to maintain consistency.